PerlFFI/Exception-FFI-ErrorCode/README.md

 Returns a human readable diagnostic.
 This is in the form of a familiar Perl warning or string exception, including the filename and line number where the exception was thrown.
-If you stringify the exception it will use this method.
+If you stringify the exception it will use this method, adding a new line.

 ## package